 The Child Welfare League Foundation is a non-profit organization devoted to child welfare, both in the fields of direct and indirect services.
 In order to advocate for children’s rights and raise awareness of child welfare issues, we work on improving legislation, coordinating a network of related child welfare agencies and organizations, as well as monitoring the government’s child welfare system and policies, so as to create a better environment for our children.

-- To facilitate the amendment of child welfare laws and policies
+- Advance the amendment of child welfare policies and regulations

-- To promote the concepts of child welfare
+- Public education on the beliefs of child welfare

 - Create database for child welfare related studies